HomeSkin FirmingCrepey Neck? Causes and Care Routine

 • Introduce retinoids gently, since neck skin is sensitive.

 • Thin skin.
-The neck has thinner skin and fewer oil glands than the face, so it dries and creases more easily.
+The neck has thinner skin and fewer oil glands than the face, so it dries out and creases more easily.

 A simple crepey neck routine